MySQL can perform boolean full-text searches using the

 - operators indicate

-that a word must be present or absent, respectively, for a match
+that a word is required to be present or absent, respectively,

-to occur.
-Thus, the query retrieves all the rows that contain
+for a match to occur.
+Thus, the query retrieves all the rows

 not contain the word